We charge a fixed fee which, dependent on the seriousness of the matter and the likely work involved, will be between £750 and £2,750 plus VAT @ 20%.

 - The prosecution, police, HMCTS (Court service) and client will deal with matters expeditiously.

-- The matter can be dealt with in one attendance at the Magistrates Court, matters adjourned for pre-sentence reports with probation or for additional disclosure to be served will incur a further charge of £500 + VAT (£600) for each additional attendance required at court
+- The matter can be dealt with in one attendance at the Magistrates’ Court, matters adjourned for pre-sentence reports with probation or for additional disclosure a further charge will be incurred for each additional attendance required at court.

 - If material is disclosed before or at the first hearing which indicates that a not guilty plea is appropriate the matter will not be concluded at first appearance.